Throughput Testing and Troubleshooting

-When installing iPerf from the distribution's repository, it is most likely version 2.
-This is a rather old piece of software, and is not really maintained anymore.
+When installing iPerf from the distribution’s repository, it is most likely version 2.
+This is a rather old version, and is no longer maintained.

 One unique feature of iPerf2 to take a look at is the ability to send multicast traffic.
 Here are the client and server commands to use:

 The results are inconsistent for UDP above 2Gbps.
-We recommend using
+NVIDIA recommends using

 This tool evolved over the past 30 years, and has several useful features.
 It supports rate limiting, multiple parallel streams and timer based execution.
 It also includes IPv6, IPv4 multicast and the ability to set parameters, such as TCP MSS or TOS/DSCP bits.

-Looking at the application's help file, it's easy to see that this tool has a lot of unique functionality.
+Looking at the application’s help file, it is easy to see that this tool has a lot of unique functionality.
 One thing to understand is there are client (transmitter/receiver) and server entities.
-The server settings can be controlled from the client command, for such things as TCP window size.
-Server processes automatically fork into the background and run until an error condition or are killed.
+You can control the server settings from the client command, for such things as TCP window size.
+Server processes automatically fork into the background and run until an error condition occurs or something kills them.
 The examples below demonstrate some of the basics.